 Whether it’s your neighborhood, city, region or an association, you’ll find the right community for you.
-For this, go on the "Communities" page and look for the name of your community.
+For this, go on the "Communities" page and search for the name of your community.
 Found it?
 Great!

 📩 Before we get going, an important thing first: if you want to get informed by email about everything happening in your community, click on the “follow” button, otherwise you’ll miss all the good stuff. ✅ To manage your email settings preferences, go to your profile, under “settings”.

 Step 3: Check out the project in your area 🚧

 Once you’re in your community, you can see all former and current projects launched by your Organisation.
 Is there a project you find interesting?
 Then go ahead and participate!
 For this, click on “participate”, and you’ll land on the project page.
-There, you’ll find the participation modules, the events organised by the Organisation, the news regularly sent and all the information you need to participate.
+There, you’ll find the participation modules, the events organised by the Organisation, news and all the information you need to participate.

 Step 4: Share your opinion! 📣

 You’ll see, citizen participation is very easy.
 To participate well, it is important to read the project explanation.
 In the “More info…” section, you'll find all the information you need to understand what the project is about.
 To be top of the class, you can also read the news already sent and the shared documents.

-Then, share your opinion thanks to the different participation modules: discussion, idea box or questionnaire.
-To learn more about this, check our participation modules article.
+Then, share your opinion using the different participation modules: discussion, idea box or questionnaire.
+To learn more about this, have a look at our participation modules article.

 Now, you can read the other participants’ contributions and vote, comment or react to them.
 If you want to share your opinion, create your own contribution!